richardatval/www.yesproject.org/what-you-can-do/get-creative.md

 ### What’s in it for me?

-You’ll have the option to try out photography, Photoshop, stencil and graffiti art, print, music, sculpture, creative cooking and more.

-Creative sessions run throughout the year and will help you build confidence and learn new skills.
-You’ll also have:

-* A personal development plan
-* One-to-one support
-* The opportunity to work towards an accredited Arts Awards and to progress on to our mentoring scheme
+Learn new skills and gain confidence whilst trying out various activities such as:
+- Photography
+- Digital arts, including Photoshop
+- Stencil and graffiti art
+- Print-making
+- Music
+- Sculpture

 You will be able to showcase your art at the annual YES exhibition and performance and receive recognition for all your hard work by visitors, mentors and creative organisations.

+### What support will I receive?

+- A personal development plan
+- One-to-one support
+- The opportunity to work towards an accredited Arts Awards and to progress on to our mentoring scheme

 ### When can I get started?

-Get Creative sessions run every Friday 1pm - 4pm at Soft Touch Arts located on New Walk, Leicester.
+Get Creative sessions run every Friday 1pm - 4pm at Soft Touch Arts located on New Walk, Leicester, LE1 6TF.

-[Get in touch](https://www.yesproject.org/get-started/) if you'd like to attend a session and we’ll tell you more.
+If you'd like to attend a session contact [kieran@soft-touch.org.uk](kieran@soft-touch.org.uk) or call 0116 255 2592

 ### About Soft Touch Arts